Vera Cooley, MRA Member, Testifies Against Washington H.B. 1440

 H.B.
 1440 would have a detrimental impact on any research company or organization using incentives for respondents.
 Rather than the current practice in Washington and other states, the "employer" would have to rebut the presumption that every person receiving payment for services is an employee.
 This would impose massive administrative overhead, as well as costly payments into workers compensation and unemployment compensation funds on behalf of every respondent receiving an incentive for participating in a research study.
 Research companies in Washington would have to do all that until they are able to provide sufficient evidence to the Department of Labor and Industries that the respondents are independent contractors and not employees.
 Upon receiving such evidence, the State would then have to refund the money that was erroneously collected from the company or organization.

 MRA contacted the members of the House Committee on Finance in advance of their February 18 meeting to request that they bottle up this legislation in their committee and not allow it to advance.
-Vera Cooley also shared a copy of our 1-page position paper on H.B.
-1440 with the members of the Committee.

 If the legislators seek to advance H.B.
 1440, MRA has suggested an amendment to the bill to carve out research participants, similar to the language in the Research Fairness Act.